sonal43/SPCC/README.md

 # System Programming and Compiler Construction

-This is a repository contains programs related to the SPCC course at Mumbai University, Semester 6 Computer Engineering.
+This is a repository that contains programs related to the SPCC course at Mumbai University, Semester 6 Computer Engineering.
 ## Experiments Included:

  **Experiment 2: Lexical Analysis in C**